robotont/robotont_lite_description/README.md

 ```
 ## Usage

-To display the robot model (e.g. in RViz), run:
+To display the robot model run:
 ```
 ros2 launch robotont_lite_description display_robot_model.launch.py
 ```
-This launch file will start the necessary nodes and load the Robotont Lite description into RViz (or whatever visualization is configured in the launch file).
+This launch file will start the necessary nodes and load the Robotont Lite description into RViz.